cellannotation/cap-anndata/README.md

     cap_adata.read_uns()
 ```

 Since the `.uns` section is in the memory (partially or completely) we can work with it as with the regular `dict()` python object.
-The main feature of the `CapAnnDataUns` class which inherited from `dict` is the tracking of the keys which must be removed from the `.h5ad` file upon overwrite.
+The main feature of the `CapAnnDataDict` class which inherited from `dict` is the tracking of the keys which must be removed from the `.h5ad` file upon overwrite.

 ```python
 # get the value